-These are the level 9 gymnastics requirements.
+These are the level 9 gymnastics requirements with the new changes that go into effect on August 1, 2018.
 Level 9 is an optional level; learn more about the gymnastics levels here.

 To compete in level 9 gymnastics a gymnast must be able to do most of the following skill requirements on each of the four events, have scored a 34 All-Around at level 8 and have reached her 8th birthday.
 If her level 9 routine does not have all the following requirements, deductions will be applied.

 Would you like a FREE printable Level 9 Gymnastics Requirements Checklist?
 If so, Click Here to Download